synycboom/stickery/README.md

 # Stickery

 A dapplet that puts stickers on posts using the Dapplets Project infrastructure.
+This is a bounty project from https://gitcoin.co/issue/ridgerock/stickery/1/100027435.

 ## Demo
 - Stickery on Twitter: https://youtu.be/2kHhvelgrL0